ashleyroot/OOTD-Generator/README.md

 # GPT-based-coding

-This OOTD Generator is mainly for Ziye's local calling.
-It generates an outfit picture stored in local path.
+This OOTD Generator generates an outfit picture stored in local path.
-Arrays are collected by python.

-All code is done by chatGPT 3.5!
+You may substitute it with your owne preferred OOTD combination.